 The 12mm longer reach was noticeable.
 The reach, plus the added front center resulting from the slacker head angle does require more effort and more forethought when navigating tight switchbacks—there’s just more bike in front of you to swing through turns.
 The tradeoff is a bit more confidence (12mm and 1-degree of confidence, to be specific) when plunging down steep, high-speed descents.

-In terms of suspension performance, the DVO Diamond fork and Topaz shock were easy to set-up, my initial assessment is that they lack the sensitivity of the Fox suspension on my personal Ripmo.
-I’ll spend more time tuning the dampers before weighing in with any definitive statements.
-I also plan to test the Ripmo AF with a coil shock to see how that affects the ride.
+In terms of suspension performance, the DVO Diamond fork and Topaz shock were easy to set-up.
+After several months of testing my assessment is that they lack the sensitivity of the Fox suspension on my personal Ripmo, but only slightly.
+For the money, both are excellent suspension options.

 At 150-pounds, I’m not the right tester to speak to the stiffness of the AF in relation to the carbon Ripmo.
 What about weight?
 Well, I can’t say I really noticed the weight difference between the two bikes.
 This is due in part to the lightweight Ibis S35 carbon wheelset with Industry Nine Hydra hubs.
 (This wheelset is worth the upgrade, in my opinion.)
 The other factor that makes this bike pedal lighter than its 31.25-pound weight is the outstanding performance of the Ripmo AF’s rear end.
 The dw-Link is such an efficient suspension design that the Ripmo AF scoots up climbs with ease—better than many lighter, carbon-framed competitors.